epics-extensions/EPNix/doc/ioc/tutorials/getting-started.md

 # Creating your project

 ::: callout-note
-This section assumes that you have set up your computer so that you can clone your repositories unattended, with for example SSH keys or tokens.
+Verify that you have set up your computer so that you can clone your repositories unattended, with for example SSH keys or tokens.
-If you intend to use private git repositories, please check out the [Private repository setup] guide.
+If you intend to use private Git repositories, see the [Private repository setup] guide.
 :::

 With EPNix, we recommend developers to version EPICS tops separate from EPICS apps.
-This means that by default, Git will ignore apps created with `makeBaseApp.pl`, so that you can create separate Git repositories for them.
+This means that by default, Git ignores apps created with `makeBaseApp.pl`, so that you can create separate Git repositories for them.

-If you use an old system and see git errors while creating your template, you can install a recent version of git by running `nix-env -iA nixpkgs.git` after installing nix.
+If you use an old system and see Git errors while creating your template, you can install a recent version of Git by running `nix-env -iA nixpkgs.git` after installing Nix.

 To kick-start an EPNix project: